Written by 8:34 am Leave Management • One Comment

 Number of days on the weekend = 4 x 2 = 8 days in a month

-So, if an employee takes leave considering weekends, this is calculated by multiplying this effective one-day salary by the number of leave days.
+So, when an employee takes leave including weekends, the employer calculates the loss of pay by multiplying the effective one-day salary by the total leave days.

 Using this formula, the organisation can accurately determine the financial impact of an employee’s leave on their salary, considering variations in the number of working days in a month and accounting for weekends if necessary.